rachel170/tp/docs/DeveloperGuide.md

 **MSS**

 1. User filters all cards belonging to a particular deck.
-1. Flashnotes shows a list of cards using the deck mode.
+1. Flashnotes shows a list of cards using the card mode.

     Use case ends.